gecko0307/dagon2/doc/core-concepts.md

 ## The Game Loop
 Every frame follows this sequence:
 - Event dispatch.
-Process SDL events like keyboard, mouse, or gamepad input, and custom events;
+Processes SDL events like keyboard, mouse, or gamepad input, and custom events;
 - Update.
 Calls `update` method for everything that should be updated per-frame.
 Updates are fixed, usually at 60 Hz rate, but this can be configured.
 Update is where entities recalculate their transformation matrices;
 - Post-update.
 This is used in cases when some controller logic depend on up-to-date global state (like camera following and transformation constraints);
 - Render.
 The engine fills a command buffer and submits it to the GPU for asynchronous processing.